Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

   *iewer
   * Viewer Response: before CloudFront forwards the response to the viewer
 * Native feature of CloudFront (manage code entirely within CloudFront)

-### Lambda@Edge

-* Lambda functions written in NodeJS or Python
-* Scales to 1000s of requests/second
-* Used to change CloudFront requests and responses:
-  * Viewer Request – after CloudFront receives a request from a viewer
-  * Origin Request – before CloudFront forwards the request to the origin
-  * Origin Response – after CloudFront receives the response from the origin
-  * Viewer Response – before CloudFront forwards the response to the viewer

 ### Amazon API Gateway